 Why the hell was Grayson Finch sitting on her uncle’s porch?
 The last time they’d even spoken—more like screamed at each other—he was breaking up with her.

-The ugliness he’d spewed at her, at the end of that summer, came flooding back as waves licked at Sami’s feet.
+The ugliness he’d spewed at her, at the end of that summer, came flooding back as waves licked at Sami Jo’s feet.
 She remembered like it was yesterday.

-“You’re living in a dream world if you think I’d pop your cherry, and stay here to work for your uncle.”
+“You’re living in a dream world if you think I’d pop your cherry, and stay here to work for your uncle, Sami Jo.”

 He had not, in fact, popped her cherry.
-And, it wasn’t for lack of trying on Sami’s part.
-She’d spent that entire summer alienating her friends, including Gemma; doing everything under the sun to lose her virginity to the hottest man she’d ever met.
+And, it wasn’t for lack of trying on her part.
+She’d spent that entire summer trying everything under the sun to lose her virginity to the hottest man she’d ever met.
 Not that they hadn’t come close.
-The intense make-out sessions in the apartment Gray had rented for the three months he was in Myrtle Beach, always ended with cold showers.

-Sami had practically begged him to have sex that last night they were together, only to be denied.
-Gray had tossed her aside as if she’d meant nothing to him and left her with a broken heart and broken friendships.
+Sami Jo had practically begged for it that last night they were together, only to be denied.
+Gray had tossed her aside as if she’d meant nothing to him and left her with a broken heart.
+Plus, she’d alienated all her friends that summer, so she had no one to turn to after he left.
+Especially Gemma, Gray’s cousin, who’d been her best friend until Sami Jo let her priorities and hormones ruin their friendship.

 And, now—he was here.
 Potentially working for her uncle.